-PSY-630 Clinical Assessment Practicum, 1-6 semester credits
+PSY-630 Clinical Assessment Practicum

 Assessment Practicum training is an organized field experience for credit that provides supervised, face to face training with clients/patients in psychological assessment, scoring, and reporting.
 It complements the didactic components of the curriculum and the Clinical Practicum by providing opportunities to apply assessment skills in a clinically-oriented setting.
 Assessment practicum experience allows student trainees to develop skills and for these skills to be evaluated to ensure that they are properly prepared for internship.
-The goal of practicum training is to develop the student's clinical competencies to the levels needed for the clinical internship.
-Those competencies are defined as a minimum rating of 3 on all scales of the Clinical Skills Inventory (CSI).
+The goal of practicum training is to develop the student's clinical competencies to the levels needed for the clinical Skills Inventory (CSI).
 The minimum total practicum experience is 19 units (approximately 1,520 hours), with most students completing more hours to develop the competency levels needed to pass the Internship Qualifying Evaluation and to be competitive in seeking an internship.
 Students may receive a maximum of 6 units of credit for Assessment Practicum (approximately 500 hours).
-Awarded one semester unit of credit per 80 real-time clock hours.
+Awarded one semester unit of credit per 80 realtime clock hours.

-Pre-requisites: PSY-708, PSY-709, PSY-710A, PSY-710B, PSY-711A1 practicum pre-requisites will not be allowed to start practicum.
+Pre-requisites: PSY-708, PSY-709, PSY-710A, PSY-710B, PSY-711A1

 Note: Registration in 710B is a requirement when applying for practicum; to begin practicum, 710B must be transcripted as complete.
-Students who have not successfully completed 710B and other
+Students who have not successfully completed 710B and other practicum pre-requisites will not be allowed to start practicum.